lbpage/inframan/README.md

 - AWS credentials (for the example)
 - SSH key for instance access

+## Contributing

+We welcome contributions!
+Please see [CONTRIBUTING.md](./CONTRIBUTING.md) for guidelines on how to contribute to this project.

 ## License

 MIT License - see [LICENSE](./LICENSE) for details.